 By comparison, caching this analysis out in terms of Morpheme Structure Contraints (MSCs) would require some sort of reference in the lexicon to the root/affix distinction.
-This is presumably necessary anyway, since lexical knowledge must include information about syntactic roles that a morphemes can play.
+This is presumably necessary anyway, since lexical knowledge must include information about syntactic roles of morphemes.
 As long as the root category is available for the constraints to make reference to, the approach predicts that roots may be required to have a certain shape or be of a certain size.
 Whether it makes the same prediction for affixes depends on the availability of an 'affix' label (or 'clitic', etc.) for the constraints' reference.
 If MSCs can refer to both affixes and roots, it is hard to see how any asymmetrical predictions can follow in this approach without a brute-force stipulation that only roots can be subject to size minima.
 Without such stipulations, one could easily imagine a language that imposes a foot minimality requirement on its affixes but not on its roots.

-By the same token, a criticism has been levied against the emergent prosodic morphology analysis: for all its appeal, it relies on a connection between the templatic size restrictions and the stress pattern of the language, which has not held up to typological scrutiny (Downing 2006).
+Despite its appeal, a criticism has been levied against the emergent analysis: it relies on a connection between the templatic size restrictions and the stress pattern of the language, which has not held up to typological scrutiny (Downing 2006).
 Downing identifies many examples where the minimal word is not the same as the minimal stress domain.
 The force of her criticisms is especially persuasive against the extension of the emergent approach to templates in reduplication and truncation, which is known as Generalized Template Theory (see §5.2.3).